WipadaChan/pbi_demo_repo/Real Time Dashboard with Azure Databrick/README.md

 ## Let's do this

 ### Step 1.
 Define input path of files location
 I have a folder of JSON files that mount to my Azure Databricks cluster as below location.
-You can change to your own folder.
+You can change to your own data file location.

 ```python
 # Enter your file path